 About the Performer: ah, Patrick Warburton- every animator’s wet dream for a voice actor.
 Seriously, the guy has been EVERYWHERE in animation, with his trademark baritone supplying great deadpan roles both for idiots (Kronk), bad-asses (Brock Samson in The Venture Brothers, and a tough guy in Archer) and stern authority figures (Coach Barkin on Kim Possible).
 Pretty good for a guy I first saw in the Generic-as-Hell Sitcom Dave’s World.
 Warburton is known to many/most for his role as Puddy, Elaine’s dumb off-and-on boyfriend in Seinfeld.
 He was also the live-action Tick, is the pilot in the Disney Soarin’ attractions, and a voice in advertising- his great height, simple-minded appearance and delivery that can move effortlessly between deadpan and outrage, he is one of the most recognizable Voice Actors around.

-About the Performer: Eartha Kitt is well-known for her soft, purr-like voice, and Catwoman is probably her biggest role- she definitely has the voice.
+About the Performer: Eartha Kitt is well-known for her soft, purr-like voice, and Catwoman is probably her biggest role- she was the replacement for Julie Newmar, so I always hated her as a pre-teen, but she definitely has the voice.
 She was a cabaret & Broadway performer who did a LOT of iconic numbers, but her career suffered badly when she made Lady Bird Johnson cry at a White House dinner (the President’s wife foolishly asked Kitt what she thought of Vietnam- “You send the best of this country off to be shot and maimed.
 No wonder the kids rebel and take pot” she replied).